 4 Create A Bug Out Bag

-You’ll also want to keep a copy of your city’s disaster plan in it, which can indicate safe ways to travel in an emergency.[7]
+Don’t forget a copy of your city’s disaster plan, which can guide you on safe travel routes during an emergency.

 3 Prepare For A Barter Economy